guptaa98/Microsoft_Azure_Nanodegree_Projects/Project 2/starter_files/README.md

 1. Uploaded the provided notebook to azure.
 2. All the variables were updated to match our environment.
+3. config.json file was downloaded and was available in the current working directory.
+4. Pipeline was created and scheduled to run.

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:

-## Standout Suggestions
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.
+The screencast of my project can be found here.